wikimedia/wikipedia-kaios/README.md

 The official Wikipedia KaiOS app.
 [KaiOS](https://developer.kaiostech.com/) is a web-based mobile operating system that enables a new category of smart feature phones, a successor of the discontinued Firefox OS.

-The Wikipedia KaiOS app is built with [Preact](https://github.com/preactjs/preact) and we use [Cypress](https://github.com/cypress-io/cypress) for testing.
+The Wikipedia KaiOS app is built with [Preact](https://github.com/preactjs/preact), we use [Cypress](https://github.com/cypress-io/cypress) for testing, and [Translatewiki](https://github.com/wikimedia/translatewiki) for translations.
 Tasks and issues are tracked on [Phabricator](https://phabricator.wikimedia.org/project/profile/4305/).

 ## Installation requirements (for macOS)